 If you ever find yourself as the frustrated, tired, stressed out adult, be very aware of your feelings and actions around your little one(s), and if need be, set her down somewhere safe and step outside for a few minutes to cool down before picking her back up.

-Unfortunately, the shaking may have the desired effect the adult is looking for, which is to quite the child down.
-Although at first the baby cries more, he or she may stop crying, as even stop breathing altogether, as the brain is damaged.
+Unfortunately, the shaking may have the desired effect the adult is looking for, which is to quiet the child down.
+Although at first, the baby cries more, he or she may stop crying, as even stop breathing altogether, as the brain is damaged.

 Dangers of Shaken Baby Syndrome

 Shaken baby syndrome has immediate consequences.
 You won’t have to wait around, and should not, for an increase in symptoms or for the symptoms to go away altogether, as if it were just a cold.
 In fact, the longer you delay addressing any symptoms you might see, the further damage will be done to the child, which might include death.

 Some of the immediate consequences you might see include: